cjc-lulus/crossrep/README.md

 python main.py -r randpwd   => users with random pwd
 ```

+### Step 13.2

-### Step 13.2: Ask Customer to execute sql commands of refresh standby databases on customer's stand-by accounts - final refresh
+Customer to execute sql commands of refresh standby databases on customer's stand-by accounts - final refresh

 ```
 snowsql -f b3_refresh_all_global.sql
 ```

+### Step 14

-### Step 14: Ask Customer to execute sql commands of monitor progress of refreshing on customer's stand-by accounts periodically till refreshing is complete
+Customer to execute sql commands of monitor progress of refreshing on customer's stand-by accounts periodically till refreshing is complete

 ```
 snowsql -f b4_monitor_last_refresh.sql
 ```

+### Step 15

-### Step 15: Ask Customer to run the following on source account to enable failover for global databases. (this step can be done earlier as well, i.e., with step 6)
+Customer to run the following on source account to enable failover for global databases. (this step can be done earlier as well, i.e., with step 6)

 ```
 snowsql -f b1_alter_failover_dbs.sql
 ```

+### Step 16

-### Step 16: Ask Customer to Switch over standby database to primary for failover:
+Customer to Switch over standby database to primary for failover:

 ```
 snowsql -f b5_switchover_to_standby.sql